DeepwaterExploration/legacydocs/docs/about/about_us.md

 ## A Proud EvoNexus Company

-As a proud member of the EvoNexus family, we are part of a non-profit organization that was founded in 2008 by Co-Founders Rory Moore and Admiral Walter Davis.
-Our participation in the program has allowed us to benefit from strategic advisors and capital connections, and we are grateful for the support of our corporate partners, some of the largest multinational technology corporations in the world.
+As a valued member of the EvoNexus network, we are affiliated with a prominent non-profit organization that was founded in 2008 by Co-Founders Rory Moore and Admiral Walter Davis.
+Our participation in the program has afforded us strategic advisory support and capital connections, and we are grateful for the backing of our corporate partners, including some of the world's largest multinational technology corporations.